kristopolous/Coinbase-pro-portfolio-analyzer/readme.md

 The PRICE (in caps) is the last trade price as returned by coinbase (there's a 1 hour redis cache on the value that can be purged with --update)

-For example, if you're buying bitcoins with dollars, the exchange would be BTC-USD and bitcoins is COIN and dollars USD.
+For example, if you're buying Bitcoin with dollars, the exchange would be BTC-USD and Bitcoin is COIN and dollars here is USD.
 The parenthetical at the end will refer to trader lingo, if it helps.

 ### Row 1: buy-centric